kredde/corona-outbreak/index.md

 These notebooks visualize the spread of the coronavirus in Italy and the province of Bolzano.
 They'll automatically be updated every day at 7:30pm.

+**Disclaimer**: Experts estimate that many of the infections reemain unreported, and therefore the collected data does not necessarily give the full picture of the situation.

 ## Notebooks
 ### Italy
 Visualizes the data on an national level and models the deaths and infections